mrbgco/TrapSweeper/README.md

 * Store visited rooms in Set DS and color edges as red when drawing the room
 * Add a generator to be able to fully test the emulator
 * More testing coverage
+* Add logging using any logging framework like NLog
+* Refactor the TODO points